Niks14041/Pantloons-clone/README.md

 ### For Educational And Learning Purpose*

+For interacting with our website you have to login first then only you can view the products
+## Username : vikas, Password: vikas

 This is the clone of Pantaloons (www.pantaloons.com).
 We started this project as a 5 members team during construct week organized at Masai School, Bengaluru, Karnataka.

 ## About Pantloons